SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 and the language is optimized for development, without compromising on either.

+Swift is friendly to new programmers.
-Swift is an industrial-quality programming language that's as expressive and enjoyable as a scripting language.
+It's an industrial-quality programming language that's as expressive and enjoyable as a scripting language.
-By adopting modern programming patterns,
+Writing Swift code in a playground lets you experiment with code and see the results immediately, without the overhead of building and running an app.

-Swift defines away large classes of common programming errors:
+Swift defines away large classes of common programming errors by adopting modern programming patterns:

 - Variables are always initialized before use.
 - Array indices are checked for out-of-bounds errors.